-Abbreviation and Terms Security Risk Assessment It is a process to identify, analyse and evaluate the security risks, and determine the mitigation measures to reduce the risks to an acceptable level.
-Security Audit It is an audit on the level of compliance with the security policy or standards as a basis to determine the overall state of the existing protection and to verify whether the existing protection has been performed properly.
+Abbreviation and Terms Security Risk Assessment It is a process of identifying, analysing and evaluating the security risks, and determining the risk treatment measures to reduce the risks to an acceptable level.
+Security Audit It is an audit on the level of compliance with the security policy or standards as a basis to determine the overall state of the existing protection and to verify whether the existing protection meansures have been performed properly.